AudreyNa/chomp/README.md

 # chomp
-play a game of chomp
+Play a game of chomp